Sherburne County Generating Station

+Unit 2 was shut down on New Year's Eve in 2023.

 Notable outages

 Generating capacity at Sherco was reduced to 1,500 MW following the catastrophic failure of Unit 3 on November 19, 2011.
 Repairs were completed at the facility on October 21, 2013 at a cost exceeding $200 million.
 The incident occurred during a test cycle following an upgrade to the steam turbine where it was intentionally spun up beyond 3,600 rpm to check that safety mechanisms functioned properly.
 Severe vibration soon developed and pieces of the turbine began to disintegrate.
 The machine went from over 3700RPM to 0 in less than 10 seconds.
 Some turbine buckets sliced through the outer casing of the turbine.
 One cylindrical piece of the exciter the size of a five-gallon (19 liter) bucket landed next to the control room door and was still spinning at sufficient speed to drill a divot into the floor.
 A hydrogen and lubricant oil fire also erupted in the unit, which was extinguished within a few hours.
 Two workers were standing between the steam turbine and generator when the incident began, but escaped unharmed.
 Some workers were treated for smoke inhalation but no serious injuries were reported in the incident.